tbroderick/Nomon/README.md

 Nomon
 ================
-** Please Watch This Tutorial Video: https://youtu.be/wIGuaIdynTA for installing / Nomon.
+** Please Watch This Tutorial Video: https://youtu.be/wIGuaIdynTA for installing / using Nomon.

 This repository contains the Windows Installer for Nomon.